awsdocs/aws-php-developers-guide/README.md

 To contribute your own documentation fixes or updates, please use standard GitHub procedures for [forking a repository](https://help.github.com/articles/fork-a-repo/) and [submitting a pull request](https://help.github.com/articles/using-pull-requests/).

+## Code examples in the documentation

+The code examples featured in this documentation can be found in a separate repository: (aws-doc-sdk-examples](https://github.com/awsdocs/aws-doc-sdk-examples/tree/master/php/example_code).

+In addition to examples in PHP, you'll also find examples for each of the other AWS SDKs.
+If you find issues with any of the examples, you can submit Issues or fork the repository and submit a pull request!

+The code examples are provided under the Apache 2.0 open source license.
+For more details, see the example repository's [README](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/README.rst).

 ## Copyright and license

 All content in this repository, unless otherwise stated, is Copyright Amazon.com, Inc. or its affiliates.
 All rights reserved.